opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 If you **received** a push notification:
 1. Tap on the push notification.
-2. Tap ‘Yes’.
+2. Tap **Yes**.
 When you see a success page, it means your corporate billing account has been added successfully.
-3. (If you have not set up before) Tap “Proceed to setup” to set your agency approval settings.
+3. (If you have not set up before) Tap **Proceed to setup** to set your agency approval settings.

 If you **did not receive** a push notification:
 1. Open the E-commerce order mini-app.
-2. Tap on ‘Accounts’.
+2. Tap on **Accounts**.
 3. Tap on the corporate billing request.
-4. Tap ‘Yes’.
+4. Tap **Yes**.
 When you see a success page, it means your corporate billing account has been added successfully.
-5. (If you have not set up before) Tap ‘Proceed to setup’ to set up your agency approval settings.
+5. (If you have not set up before) Tap **Proceed to setup** to set up your [agency approval settings](https://mobilefaq.digitalworkplace.gov.sg/e-commerce%20order.html#how-do-i-set-up-my-agency-approval-settings).

 The corporate billing request **expires in 2 min**.
 If it does, you will need to set up corporate billing again at the e-commerce store.

 ### I could not set up corporate billing with my work email.
 Why?

 This may happen due to the following reasons:

 * It could be a typo for your email.
 Please check the email entered and try again.